Door-to-Door Sales: Safeguarding Yourself & Vulnerable Seniors

 While not all door-to-door sellers are out to scam you, it’s a good practice to never sign anything on the spot and do your research first.
 Never pay cash at the door and be sure that you know the company name.

-Northwood Intouch is a reputable medical alarm provider with an A+ rating with the Better Business Bureau and we have been providing service throughout Nova Scotia for more than 30 years.
+Northwood Intouch is a reputable medical alarm provider with an A+ rating with the Better Business Bureau and we have been providing service throughout Nova Scotia for more than 35 years.
 We have no contracts to sign and you can cancel anytime without penalty.
-We also have volunteers right in your community who are with reputable service clubs like Lions Clubs and Rotary Clubs who install the equipment and complete service calls.

 If you have any questions, feel free to give us a call at 1-800-461-3346 or 902-492-3346 or email us at firstname.lastname@example.org